yui/yeti/README.md

 You should only do this on Mac OS X. Yeti won't work on other platforms (yet).

+If you have [npm][] installed, this will be easy.

+    $ npm install yeti

-Clone this project and then run make.
+If you want to run off the latest code, clone this project and then run make.

     $ git clone git://github.com/reid/yeti.git && cd yeti && make